nnset/iot-cloud-connector/README.md

 # IoT Cloud Connector

-A cloud server where you code how IoT devices send and receive messages.
+A cloud server where you code how IoT devices send and receive messages using the network protocol of your choice.

 ## What IoT Cloud Connector does

 Allows you to keep permanent connections between IoT devices (or any other kind of device) and a cloud server.

-## Who may use it
+## Who is addressed to

-This tool is for developers as it does not have any user interface and its functionality has to be coded in [Go programming language](https://golang.org/).
+This tool is mainly for developers as it does not have any user interface and its functionality has to be coded using [Go programming language](https://golang.org/).

 ## How to use it